solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

         }
     }

+You could also use an `NSPredicate` and a block, but that introduces two new concepts and does not make the source code any more concise.

-For a functional way of summing the odd numbers like above, try this:
+For a functional way of summing the odd numbers like above in Swift, try this:

     let series = [ 0, 1, 1, 2, 3, 5, 8, 13, 21,
                    34, 55, 89, 144, 233, 377, 610 ]